UNICEF SOUTH ASIA TARGET

 Essential medicines for newborns

 The extent to which recommended essential medicines and commodities for high-impact interventions are included in National Essential Medicines Lists (NEMLs) varies by country.
-Within South Asia, Pakistan is the only country to date that has included all essential drugs relating to newborn health in its NEML.
-Further, Punjab and Sindh provinces introduced chlorhexidine for cord care, an intervention proven to reduce newborn deaths by up to 23 percent.
-Chlorhexidine introduction will be replicated in Khyber Pakhtunkhwa (KP) and Balochistan provinces in 2016.
-Some progress on essential medicines have also been made in Afghanistan and Bangladesh.
+Within South Asia, Bhutan and Pakistan have included all essential drugs relating to newborn health in its NEML (table 4).

 Prioritization of a research agenda